 We are moving towards contactless payments with customers now expecting to tap their phones and smartphones on card machines to pay.
 Hence it is vital for all shops/retailers to adopt new technologies in order to serve and retain today’s mobile customers.
 New Payment Innovation is the leading provider of payment solutions in Ireland offering multiple payment solutions for online as well as offline transactions for merchants including payment terminals, online payments, and over-the-phone payment solutions.

-Taking contactless payments, a step further, countries like Sweden are experimenting with RFID chips being installed in Human skins which even takes the phone out of the equation.
-China is working towards facial payments technology where users enter a store and pay when they smile.
+Taking contactless payments a step further, countries like Sweden are experimenting with RFID chips being installed in human skin which even takes the phone out of the equation.
+China is working towards facial payment technology where users enter a store and pay when they smile.
 We can only imagine what payment methods in the future will look like.

 To summarize, the majority of people believe that technology has made their lives easier and leisurely while many others strongly argue that it is turning our generation into tech slaves with no end in sight.
 In our opinion, both views are correct to an extent, but I also believe that what should be examined is not whether technology in itself is good or bad, but rather how we as humans use it.

 Please feel free to comment below and let us know what you think about technology and its impact on our daily life.
 Subscribe to our blog post for more such articles and alerts delivered to your inbox.